pmembrey/log4j-portscan/README.md

 There is enough information on this page to implement the protection yourself - but if you'd rather just press a button, then using ExpressVPN would be a solid option.

+## Installing from crates.io

+You can install from [crates.io](https://crates.io) with:

+    cargo install log4j-portscan

+It should now be in your path, so it can be run with:

+    $ log4j-portscan

 ## Building the tool

 You can build it simply with: